-- Completed Application for Graduate Admission due by December 15 for February admission - A \$45 nonrefundable application fee - Official transcripts from all institutions leading to and awarding the applicant's baccalaureate degree and all post-baccalaureate study (To be considered official, a transcript must come directly from the Office of the Registrar of the school attended to the Graduate Center at Azusa Pacific University.
-Students' sealed copies will not be considered official. - Bachelor's degree from a regionally accredited institution - Applicant must also meet one of the following grade-point average (GPA) requirements: - 1.
-Undergraduate cumulative GPA of 3.0 - 2.
-Science GPA of 3.0 - 3.
+- Completed Application for Graduate Admission due by December 15 for February admission.
+International students have a separate application procedure.
+Please contact the Office of International Student Services at (626) 812-3055. - A \$45 nonrefundable application fee - Official transcripts from all institutions leading to and awarding the applicant's baccalaureate degree and all postbaccalaureate study (To be considered official, a transcript must come directly from the Office of the Registrar of the school attended to the Graduate Center at Azusa Pacific University.
+Students' sealed copies will not be considered official.) - Bachelor's degree from a regionally accredited institution - Applicant must also meet one of the following grade-point average (GPA) requirements: - 1.
+Undergraduate cumulative GPA of 3.0 2.
+Science GPA of 3.0 - 2.
+Science GPA of 5.0 - 3.
 Post-baccalaureate GPA 3.0 - 4.
-Last two years of college GPA of 3.0 - Three recommendation forms from persons well-suited to evaluate qualifications for graduate study and/or physical therapy: One from a registered/licensed physical therapist and two from faculty members familiar with academic work in areas closely related to the proposed filed of study or responsible persons well-informed about relevant work completed by the student. - Letter to the dean describing educationa goals as well as short- and long-term professional goals, including reasons for wishing to enter study in physical therapy at APU - 300 hours of clinical experience in physical therapy setting - In addition to meeting the admission requirements, those students whose first language is not English must meet the required English proficiency standard as demonstrated in passing the international TOEFL with a minimum score of 550.
-All international students must complete international student applications which must be approved through APU's Office of International Student Services.
+Last two years of college GPA of 3.0 - Three recommendation forms from persons well-suited to evaluate qualifications for graduate study and/or physical therapy: One from a registered/licensed physical therapist and two from faculty members familiar with academic work in areas closely related to the proposed field of study or responsible persons wellinformed about relevant work completed by the student.

+- Letter to the dean describing educational goals as well as short- and long-term professional goals, including reasons for wishing to enter study in physical therapy at APU - 300 hours of clinical experience in physical therapy setting - Minimum cumulative GRE score of 1,500 taken within the last five years - Computer literacy

-- Minimum cumulative GRE score of 1,500 taken withing the last five year - Computer literacy (Please refer to current catalog or program brochure for additional prerequisite course work and include grades on the Academic Record form.)
+(Please refer to current catalog or program brochure for additional prerequisite course work and include grades on the Academic Record form.)

-All materials should be sent to the Graduate Center
+All materials should be sent to:

-Azusa Pacific University

-901 E. Alosta Ave.

-PO Box 7000

-Azusa, CA 91702-7000 USA
+Graduate Center Azusa Pacific University 901 E. Alosta Ave.
+PO Box 7000 Azusa, CA 91702-7000 USA (626) 815-5470 Fax (626) 815-5445

-(626) 815-5470,

-Fax (626) 815-5445 by December 15,

-1999 (matriculation in the following February).